peleplay/integr/cran-comments.md

 There were no ERRORs, no WARNINGs, no NOTEs

 ## Downstream dependencies
-Currently there are no downstream dependencies.
+Currently there are no downstream dependencies as THIS IS A FIRST SUBMISSION!!!